MikeKovarik/rage-edit/README.md

 #### Caveats and workarounds

-`reg-edit` does the best on automatic type conversion between JavaScript and windows registry, so in most cases you don't have to care about it.
-You can safely read data from registry, though not everything is as smooth as had been wished on writing.
+`reg-edit` does the best on automatic type conversion between JavaScript and windows registry, so in most cases, you don't have to care about it.
+You can safely read data from the registry, though not everything is as smooth as had been wished on writing.

 ##### `Number` and `REG_DWORD`